 When buying corporate group insurance, you need the following documents:

 - vat registration (Por Por 20)

-- application form for the employer
+- application form for employer

-- application form for all employees
+- application form for employees

-You are also able to add more employees in the group plan.
+You can also add new hires to the group insurance plan.
 The rate will be on a pro rata basis after the plan has begun.

 If an employee leaves the company, you can get a refund under the same basis.